 How can localizing your website be a total game-changer for your business?

 Let us break down the benefits of having a localized website into individual points:

 #1.
 Number of visits

 This first point is quite clear from the data presented above.
-The more languages you support, the larger the audience, thereby the larger the number of visits to your website.
-More visits equal more traffic, more target markets, and more conversions.
+The more languages you support, the larger the audience, therefore the larger the number of visits to your website.
+More visits equal to more traffic, more target markets, and more conversions.
 It is really a numbers game, and you don’t want to be left behind here.

 #2.
 Closing the deal

-As evident from the introduction to this article, people are more likely to buy something, if the content on the website is in their native language.
-So, you will not only get more visits, but you will also be more likely to actually sell something to these visitors, as they now feel at home.
+As evident from the introduction to this article, people are more likely to buy something if the content on the website is in their native language.
+So, you will not only get more visits, but you will also be more likely to actually sell something to these visitors, as they now feel more at home.

 #3.
 Localizing your brand

 Localization transcends the simple word-for-word translation of content.
 What you need to do is localize your whole website, brand, and identity.
 If you do so, your visitors are more likely to actually stick around.
 This will also reduce the bounce rate and make people appreciate you and your brand more.